Formal $P$-Gevrey series solutions of first order holomorphic PDEs: Examples

-\begin{eje} Consider parametric families of ODEs unfolding $k+1$ singularities where $k$ is a positive integer, $\mu$ is an invertible matrix, $f$ is analytic near the origin in $\C\times\C\times\C^d$, $\frac{\d f}{\d \yy}(0,0,\00) =\00$, and $\varepsilon\in (\C,0)$ is a small parameter.
-These systems have been studied by M. Klime\v{s} \cite{Klimes2016} for the case $k=1$ by using an adapted (unfolded) Borel-Laplace method in order to obtain parametric solutions defined and bounded on certain ramified domains attached to both singularities $x=\pm \sqrt{\varepsilon}$, at which they possess a limit in a spiraling manner.
+\begin{eje} Consider the family of ODEs unfolding $k+1$ singularities where $k$ is a positive integer, $\mu$ is an invertible matrix, $f$ is analytic at the origin in $\C\times\C\times\C^d$, $\frac{\d f}{\d \yy}(0,0,\00) =\00$, and $\varepsilon\in (\C,0)$ is a small parameter.
+These systems have been studied by M. Klime\v{s} in Ref. \cite{Klimes2016} for the case $k=1$ by using an adapted (unfolded) Borel-Laplace method to obtain parametric solutions bounded on certain ramified domains attached to both singularities $x=\pm \sqrt{\varepsilon}$, at which they possess a limit in a spiraling manner.